QuantumWarlock/2D-Particle-Simulations/README.md

 https://quantumwarlock.github.io/2D-Particle-Simulations/

 This repository features several scripts for simulating non-relativistic elastic 2D collisions.
 In all cases, the particles are modeled as circles.

+I may include a relativistic, inelastic example from nuclear physics in the future.
+Please send me an e-mail, if there is enough interest I'll include it sooner than later.

 ## Requirements
 **Anaconda Python** is recommended (need version information) but not required.
 A **Python3** distribution with the following modules are required: **numpy**, **random**, **matplotlib**, **math**.